sdr-enthusiasts/gitbook-adsb-guide/foundations/deploy-dump978-usa-only.md

 To explain this addition, the `readsb` container will connect to the `dump978` container on port `37981` and receive UAT data.

-The UAT data will be sent out over BEAST connections from the feeder containers to the `readsb` container.
+The UAT data will be sent out over BEAST connections from the readsb container to the feeder containers.

 ## Refresh running containers